 If you're planning to take your pet along with you on a trip to Italy or you're moving there, there are a few rules that need to be followed.
-Pets can be kept in quarantine or returned home if they don't have the proper papers.
+Pets could be kept in quarantine or returned home if they don't have the proper papers.
 Certificates must comply with European Union Regulation 998.

-These regulations apply only to bringing pets into Italy.
+These regulations apply only to bringing pets through Customs into Italy.
 If you're arriving by air or ship, check for additional rules with your airline or ship company and the U.S. Embassy & Consulates in Italy website; rules and regulations are subject to change.